YData123/ydata123.github.io/index.md

 Spring 2019
 ---

 The course will be offered for the first time at Yale in Spring 2019.
-Further details will be available here during the Fall 2018 semester.
+Enrollment will be limited, with preference given to undergraduates.